 Eliminating sources of greenhouse gas pollution and removing carbon dioxide from the atmosphere

-The global economy has more than adequate human and technical resources to prevent dangerous climate change.
-Those resources are being deployed now, to varying degrees, in many parts of the world: renewable energy for the grid, electrification of transportation, land use reform, and direct air capture of CO2.
-Taken together, they amount to a pollution response and cleanup effort directed at stopping greenhouse gas pollution and removing excess carbon dioxide from the atmosphere.
-Coordinating and accelerating all such efforts to the fullest is the fundamental objective of all climate policy and action.
+The global economy has all the human and technical resources necessary to prevent dangerous climate change.
+Those resources are being deployed now, to varying degrees, worldwide: renewable energy for the grid, electrification of transportation, land use reform, and direct air capture of carbon dioxide.
+Taken together, they amount to a pollution response and cleanup effort directed at stopping greenhouse gas pollution and removing CO2 pollution from the atmosphere.
+Coordinating and maximizing these efforts is the fundamental objective of all climate policy and action.

 To halt and reverse climate change, emission intensive sectors of the world economy will eliminate and clean up greenhouse gas (GHG) pollution by:

 Replacing energy conversion devices (ECDs) that burn fossil fuels

 Electricity generation: phase out thousands of coal-, gas- and oil-fired electricity generators and replace with renewable energy plants, or safe 4th generation nuclear reactors.

 Cement and steel production: phase in electricity-based production processes.

 Transportation/industrial: replace a billion+ internal combustion engines used for propulsion and power tools with electric motors.